Compressed representation of Learning Spaces: On the mathematics of Knowledge Spaces

-{\bf 3.5} A Knowledge Space $(Q, {\cal K})$ that satisfies [A] from Section 2 is called a {\it Learning Space}.
-It is well known [FD] that (a) Learning Spaces are exactly the knowledge structures satisfying [A] and [LC], and (b) that a Knowledge Space is a Learning Space iff
+{\bf 3.5} A Knowledge Space $(Q, {\cal K})$ that satisfies (A) from Section 2 is called a {\it Learning Space}.
+It is well-known that Learning Spaces are exactly the knowledge structures satisfying (A) and (LC).
+In particular let $(Q, {\cal K})$ be a Learning Space and let $P$ be an atom.
+By (A) there is $m \in P$ such that $P \setminus \{m\} \in {\cal K}$.
+If there was $m'\neq m$ such that also $P \setminus \{m'\} \in {\cal K}$ then $(P \setminus \{m\}) \cup (P \setminus \{m'\}) = P$ contradicts $P$'s irreducibility.
+This unique $m$ is called the {\it color} of $P$.
+Using again the irreducibility of $P$ one sees that $P$ is an atom at $m$, and only at $m$.
+In other words, each Learning Space satisfies\footnote{This, and the converse implication, was first shown in Koppen [1993].}